Key Essentials for Optimizing Patient Care 2017

 This activity is being used for educational purposes.
 The views expressed in this activity are those of the faculty.
 It should not be inferred or assumed that they are expressing the views of any manufacturer of pharmaceuticals and/or medical devices, or Rowan University School of Osteopathic Medicine.
 This course is supported in part by educational grants in accordance with AOA standards

-Four of the five blocks – OMM/Pain, Infectious Disease, Psychiatry, and Pediatrics/OB GYN – will be held at: Rowan University School of Osteopathic Medicine, Stratford, NJ 08084.
+Four of the five blocks – OB GYN/Pediatrics, Family Medicine/Psychiatry, Primary Care Topics and Pain Management/OMM will be held at: Rowan University School of Osteopathic Medicine, Stratford, NJ 08084.

 The Cardiology Block will take place at The Westin, 555 Fellowship Road, M. Laurel, NJ 08054